 We apply for patents in the U.S. and a limited number of foreign jurisdictions.
 These patents generally pertain to our display technologies and product features and have various terms of duration.
-The patents we hold which are designed to protect and prevent competitors from infringing include, for example, patents on mechanical designs such as our ProRail® system and our ValoTM Mount, our ProStar® formed cabinet and our latching system for modules.
+The patents we hold which are designed to protect and prevent competitors from infringing include, for example, patents on mechanical designs, such as our ProRail® system and ValoTM Mount, formed cabinet design and latching system for modules.
 They also include patents for product features and capabilities which we believe are superior in the marketplace and that give us a competitive position, such as our touchpad products for aquatics.
 There are a limited number of patents that apply to our electronics due to the rapid rate of change in the industry.
 However, we hold patents on such things as calibration methods and pixel arrangements.
 Due to the general nature of our business and the rapid rate of change in technology, we do not incur significant expenditures in defending or prosecuting patent claims.